 If the class or workshop you are interested in is full, click the Waitlist button.
 If enough people are interested, I may be able to add another class/workshop.

-If you and 2-3 other friends are interested in setting up a class or workshop together at a time not listed here, email me and we'll see if we can make that work.
-I can also set up workshops for specific topics that you and your friends are interested in learning more about!
+If you and 2-3 other friends are interested in setting up a class or workshop together at a time not listed here, email me and we'll see if we can make that work!

 3 hour single class for people who want to experience using watercolors and think it might be fun to try it out.
 We’ll be making four small landscapes.
 Supplies are provided.